First low frequency all-sky search for continuous gravitational wave signals: The analysis procedure

 The refinement results in a reduction of the digitalization effects, that is the sensitivity loss due to the use of a discrete grid in the parameter space.
 With regard to the frequency, which was already refined at the coarse step, no further over-resolution occurs.
 For the spin-down we have used an over-resolution factor $K_{\dot{f}}$ =6, {\it i.e.}, the coarse interval between the spin-down of each candidate and the next value (on both sides) is divided in 6 pieces.
 The refined search range includes $2\, K_{\dot{f}}$=12 bins on the left of the coarse original value, and $(2\, K_{\dot{f}}-1)$=11 bins on the right, so that two coarse bins are covered on both sides.
 This choice is dictated by the fact that the refinement is also done in parallel for the position of the source and, because of parameter correlation, a coarse candidate could be found with a refined spin-down value outside the original coarse bin.
 Using an over-resolution factor $K_{\dot{f}}$ =6 is a compromise between the reduction of digitization effects and the increase of computational load.

 The refinement in the sky position for every candidate is performed by using a rectangular region centered at the candidate coordinates.
-The distance between the estimated latitude (longitude) and the next latitude (longitude) point in the coarse grid is divided into $\hat{K}_{\mathrm{sky}}$= 5 points, so that 25 sky points are considered in total, see discussion in Sec.
+The distance between the estimated latitude (longitude) and the next latitude (longitude) point in the coarse grid is divided into ${K}_{\mathrm{sky}}$= 5 points, so that 25 sky points are considered in total, see discussion in Sec.
 IX-C of \cite{ref:freqhoughmethod}.

 From a practical point of view, the incoherent step of the analysis has been done by splitting the full parameter space to be explored in several independent jobs.
 Each job covered a frequency band of 5 Hz, the full spin-down range, and a portion of the sky (the extent of which depended on the frequency band and was chosen to maintain balanced job durations).
 The full set of jobs was run on the European Grid Infrastructure (http://www.egi.eu/).
+Overall, about 7000 jobs were run, with a total computational load of about 22,000 CPU$\cdot$hours.

 Candidates found in the analysis of VSR2 and VSR4 data are then {\it clustered}, grouping together those occupying nearby points in the parameter space.
 This is done to improve the computational efficiency of the next steps of the analysis.
 In order to significantly reduce the false alarm probability, {\it coincidences} are required among clusters of candidates obtained from the the two data sets.
 The most significant coincident candidates are subject to a {\it follow-up} with greater coherence time, in order to confirm or discard them.
 Candidate selection and analysis are described in some detail in Sec. \ref{sec:cand}-\ref{sec:followup}.